The VLEOA News Feed

 Submitted by the Ontario Provincial Police (OPP): Canadian membership is growing in the Volunteer Law Enforcement Officer Alliance!
 Pictured is the Canadian contingent that attended the VLEOA October 2019 International Training Conference.
 Pictured are OPP Aux Inspector Visneskie, Aux S/Sgt Guiho , Aux S/Sgt Maltese, Aux Inspector Drake, Aux Cst Treleaven and Aux Sgt Dimitroff as well as members from Waterloo Regional Police (Aux & Reg) and London Police Service (Aux & Reg).

 Submitted by the FHPA: It’s no secret that the President of the United States is one of the most protected people in the world.
-With our current president’s frequent travel to his Mar-a-Lago resort in West Palm Beach, Florida, there is great coordination with the secret service and local law enforcement.
+When the President travels to West Palm Beach, Florida, there is great coordination with the secret service and local law enforcement.
 That’s where the Florida Highway Patrol Auxiliary comes in.
-Palm Beach always has had plenty of presidential motorcades during campaigning of all past presidents, but President Trump has made presidential motorcades a routine in Palm Beach since being elected our 45th president.
+Palm Beach always has had plenty of presidential motorcades during campaigning of all past presidents, but President Trump made presidential motorcades a routine in Palm Beach.
 The members of FHPA troop L are always part of that security detail and carry out these duties with diligence and professionalism.
 Every member of the FHPA takes this role seriously and performs in a presidential way to insure the Commander-in-Chief is always secure on our watch.

 Submitted by the Portsmouth (VA) Sheriff's Office Auxiliary: The Portsmouth Auxiliary has 27 members, and in 2017, seven auxiliary deputies provided community services by coming in on a weekend and clearing an elderly man’s yard and house exterior that had been overrun with shrubs, trees, bushes and with climbing ivy.
 It was a full day of hot back-breaking work.
 Another team went to a home where the interior was over-packed with boxes and papers stacked to the ceiling and worked on clearing that property.
 The team was nominated by full-time Lt.
 Teresa Faesi (pictured in photo on front row, first on left) for a "Team of the Quarter" award and for the first time ever, the Auxiliary Unit was selected.
 Team award members were presented the award by Councilwoman Elizabeth Psimas, city HR representative Courtland Marriner, and Sheriff Michael Moore (front row, third from left).
 Congratulations to the auxiliary team for winning this award for the first time!